Centum station

 Centum station (Korean: 센텀역; formerly Suyeong station) is a railway station operated by Korail on the Donghae Line in U-dong, Haeundae District, Busan, South Korea.
 The former station name is unrelated to the station of the same name of the Busan Metro.
 Suyeong station was renamed to Centum station on December 30, 2016.
-It is also served by Mugunghwa-ho on the Donghae Line.
+It is also served by Mugunghwa-ho and ITX-Maum on the Donghae Line.